datopian/playbook/ops/README.md

 ### Contractor Reviews

+1. Share the Google doc with the contractor without notifying them.

-Email the contractor with an email like the following
+2. Email the contractor with an email like the following

 Subject: Your Datopian Contract: Please Review and Complete